 Social Media has become an increasingly powerful way to promote any and all brands.
 To have a social context in which a brand can connect with its customers in a more low-key environment is currently one of the strongest fronts for marketing.

-There have been several different approaches to social media that brands have taken, in order to connect with their audience, some have been quite successful while others have ruined their brand image.
-One of the easiest ways to engage with your audience with trackable results is to promote a competition through your brand’s social channels.
+One of the easiest ways to engage with your audience with trackable results is to promote competition through your brand’s social channels.

 With prizes like discounted future visits or freebies.
-These games can be played on customer phones or in-store mounted tablets/kiosks positioned in line.
-Having in-store leaderboards seems to only further stimulate the competition amongst customers.
-These games are an immediate way to incorporate a social element to a customer’s visit to a store location, and improve that all-important first impression of the property.
+These games can be played on customer phones or in-store mounted tablets/kiosks positioned in parallel with the order line.
+Having in-store leaderboards seems to only further stimulate competition amongst customers.
+These games are an immediate way to incorporate a social element to a customer’s visit to a store location and improve that all-important first impression of the property.

-In-store gamification is also a more effective way to distribute coupons to customers that they’re more likely to redeem (ever noticed how many handouts go into the nearest bin?).
+In-store gamification is also a more effective way to distribute coupons to customers that they’re more likely to redeem.

 Employee Onboarding, Training and Assessment

-Hospitality companies have incorporated games into all aspects of the employee experience: from recruitment and professional development to incentivised performance.
-Everything from the onboarding process, to checking off individual and team responsibilities, to learning the table layout of an establishment, can all be turned into a game.
-Gamification makes the workplace experience more enjoyable for everyone.
+Hospitality companies have been leveraging gamification into all aspects of the employee experience: from recruitment and professional development to incentivised performance.
+Everything from the onboarding process to checking off individual and team responsibilities, to learning the table layout of an establishment, can all be turned into a game. gamification makes the workplace experience more enjoyable for everyone.

 Enjoyability is now a vital KPI for any hospitality company.
 It’s what sets apart the ordinary from the unforgettable.
 With this new focus on enjoyability, hospitality companies are uncovering new sets of data that most industries haven’t thought to analyse yet, they’re finding new approaches to differentiate their properties in a crowded field, and they’re discovering new ways to surprise and delight guests.